themarquisdesheric/simple-database/LAB.md

 Initially, you can inspect the file system in your tests.

+Your tests will need to handle asynchronous calls.
+You will need to read about [Mocha and async support](https://mochajs.org/#asynchronous-code)

 ### Bonus

 See if you can evolve your tests to not test the implementation (file system write), but rather use the logically